daniel8lopes/omnia3/docs/pages/omnia3/Management/omnia3_management_introduction.md

 ## 5. Connectors
-To allow to establish a communication between the OMNIA Platform and system in another machine, it is required to register a **Connector**.
+To allow to establish a communication between the OMNIA Platform and a system in another machine, it is required to register a **Connector**.

 By accessing **Connectors**, you will have access to the Connectors management screen.